Children's Comprehensive Bible Question Quiz

 c.
 Three days and three nights.

-c.
-Jonah spent three days and three nights inside the large fish.
+Jonah spent three days and three nights inside a large fish as he was being transported to Nineveh to do a job for God.

-The fish spit Jonah up onto the beach when they arrived at Nineveh.
+The fish spat Jonah up onto the beach when they arrived at Nineveh.

 -